davewalker5/ChessAnalyser/docs/source/data_export.rst

 This command exports the analysis in both XLSX and DOCX format and writes the annotated PGN file.

+By default, export is silent but the "--verbose" option can be added to the above commands to produce more verbose output.

 Exporting Images of the Board
 -----------------------------